Huangphoux/uit-SE357_requirement/docs/1. BRD/us/1.1_Sign_up.typ

 - BR: BR1
 - Description / Notes: Register on the platform
 - As a: New student
-- I want to: Sign up with email and password
+- I want to: Sign up with name, email and password
-- Trigger: User clicks on the “Sign Up” or “Create Account” button
+- Trigger: User clicks on the "Sign Up" or "Create Account" button
 - Pre-conditions:
   - User is not currently logged in.
   - User has a stable internet connection.